5 p.m. Silent Auction and Reception

 Over 1,000 guests attend this event and we hope you will be among them!

-This year’s Gala Dinner will be held at the InterContinental Los Angeles Downtown on Saturday, April 13, 2019.
-The evening will begin with a silent auction and cocktail reception, followed by dinner and a program in which we will pay tribute to our charter members and share highlights of the past twelve months.
-The featured speaker will be award-winning journalist Ann Curry.
-We will also pull the winning entry for our Lexus Opportunity Drawing.
+This year’s Gala Dinner will be held at the Westin Bonaventure Hotel and Suites in downtown Los Angeles, on Saturday, April 21, 2018.
+The evening will begin with a silent auction and cocktail reception, followed by dinner and a program in which we will recognize our honorees and share highlights of the past twelve months.
+We will also pull the winning ticket for our Lexus Opportunity Drawing.

 A portion of the evening is dedicated to raising money for the museum’s Bid for Education program, which supports bus transportation and museum admission for primary and secondary school students.
 Bid for Education funds also support K–12 educator workshops, the development of free printed and digital resources for educators, docent recruitment and training, and many other educational initiatives.
 Even if you cannot join us at the Gala, you can contribute to the Bid for Education online.

-Individual tickets and table sponsorships for the 2019 Gala Dinner and Silent Auction can be purchased online.
-All online purchases must be made March 29, 2019.
-While supplies last.
+Individual tickets for the 2018 Gala Dinner and Silent Auction can be purchased online, as can valet parking passes for this special event.
+All online purchases must be made Friday, April 13, 2018.

-If you’re not able to attend the Gala Dinner this year, you can still purchase entries for a chance to win a 2019 Lexus RX 350L.
-Download the 2019 Lexus Opportunity Drawing flyer and mail in its reply form with your payment by Friday, April 5, 2019.
-The winner does not need to be present at the Gala Dinner when the winning entry is pulled.
+If you’re not able to attend the Gala Dinner this year, you can still purchase tickets for a chance to win a 2018 Lexus NX 300h.
+Download the 2018 Lexus Opportunity Drawing flyer and mail in its reply form with your payment by Friday, April 13, 2018.
+The winner does not need to be present at the Gala Dinner when the winning ticket is pulled.

-Download a map for directions to hotel valet drop-off and parking garage.
+Download a map for directions to the parking garage and the JANM event valet parking location.

-Limited rooms are available at the InterContinental Los Angeles Downtown.
+The Westin Bonaventure Hotel and Suites, Los Angeles is sold out.
 The Miyako Hotel is located in Little Tokyo, down the street from the museum.
 For a special discounted rate, use this link: Japanese American National Museum Supporters Rate.
 You may also try the DoubleTree by Hilton Hotel Los Angeles Downtown.
-Please note that the availability of rooms at all hotels is limited and subject to sell out.
+Please note that the availability of rooms at the Miyako Hotel and the Doubletree by Hilton Hotel are limited and subject to sell out soon.

 American Airlines is the official airline of the Japanese American National Museum.
 AA flies daily from LAX to Haneda and Narita airports in Japan.
 Check AA.com for more information.